 A group of assailants may surround the victim in a crowded popular tourist area or on public transportation, and only after the group has departed does the person discover he/she has been robbed.
 Purse snatchers may grab purses or wallets and run away, or immediately pass the stolen item to an accomplice.
 A passenger on a passing motorcycle sometimes robs pedestrians.
 There have been reports of thieves posing as plainclothes police officers, beckoning to pedestrians from cars and sometimes confronting them on the street asking for documents, or to inspect their cash for counterfeit bills, which they ultimately confiscate as “evidence.”
 The U.S. Embassy in Madrid has received reports of cars on limited access motorways being pulled over by supposed unmarked police cars.
 The Spanish police do not operate in this fashion.
 We encourage U.S. citizens to ask for a uniformed law enforcement officer if approached.

 Theft from vehicles is also common.
-“Good Samaritan" scams are unfortunately common, where a passing car or helpful stranger will attempt to divert the driver’s attention by indicating there is a flat tire or mechanical problem.
+“Good Samaritan" scams are common, where a passing car or helpful stranger will attempt to divert the driver’s attention by indicating there is a flat tire or mechanical problem.
 When the driver stops to check the vehicle, the “Good Samaritan” will appear to help the driver and passengers while the accomplice steals from the unlocked car.
 Drivers should be cautious about accepting help from anyone other than a uniformed Spanish police officer or Civil Guard.
 Items high in value like luggage, cameras, laptop computers, or briefcases are often stolen from cars.
-We recommend that travelers not leave baggage in open view inside parked cars, and keep doors locked, windows rolled up, and valuables out of sight when driving.
+We recommend that travelers not leave baggage in plain view inside parked cars, and keep doors locked, windows rolled up, and valuables out of sight when driving.

 While the incidence of sexual assault is statistically very low, attacks do occur.
 We recommend that U.S. citizens remain aware of their surroundings at all times, and travel with a companion if possible, especially at night.
-Spanish authorities warn of the availability of so-called "date-rape" drugs and other drugs, including GBH and liquid ecstasy.
+Spanish authorities warn of the availability of so-called "date-rape" drugs and other drugs, including GHB and liquid ecstasy.
 U.S. citizens should not lower their personal security awareness because they are on vacation.
-Be cautious in bars and clubs where alcohol is served, never leave your drink unattended and never accept an open drink from a stranger.
+Be cautious in bars and clubs where alcohol is served.
+Never leave your drink unattended and never accept an open drink from a stranger.
 Incidents have been reported of people falling victim to serious crime after having drugs slipped into their drinks.

 A number of U.S. citizens have been victims of various scams in Spain.
 One scheme involves a U.S. citizen receiving an email or telephone call requesting money to assist a relative or acquaintance who has allegedly been arrested, detained, robbed, or injured in Spain.
 Often, it starts with a call impersonating a grandchild supposedly arrested in Spain, asking the grandparents not to inform the parents.
 If you receive such an email, we recommend that you not send money.
 Other scams include lottery or advance-fee scams in which a person is lured to Spain to finalize a financial transaction.
 Often the victims are initially contacted via Internet or fax and informed they have won the Spanish Lottery (El Gordo), inherited money from a distant relative, or are needed to assist in a major financial transaction from one country to another.
 For more information, please see the Bureau of Consular Affairs’ web page on International Financial Scams.